 - Do not allow any part of your body or anything you’re holding or have attached to your body to enter the exclusion zone.

 - Do not trim trees or manage vegetation where any part of the tree or vegetation is within the exclusion zone.

 - Do not trim trees or manage vegetation where any part of the tree or vegetation could fall or be carried into the exclusion zone.

 Be aware of potentially dangerous situations like:

-- wind or wet weather pushing vegetation into the safe approach distance
+- wind or wet weather pushing vegetation into the exclusion zone

 - obstacles preventing safe access

-- cutting equipment such as chainsaws kicking back or moving inadvertently
+- pruning equipment such as chainsaws kicking back or moving inadvertently

 - the boom of an elevating work platform or cherry picker straying into exclusion zones.

-For more examples of measures when clearing vegetation, read the Electrical safety code of practice 2020 - Working near overhead and underground electric lines (PDF, 476.8 KB).
+For more information and examples of control measures when clearing vegetation, read the Electrical safety code of practice 2020 - Working near overhead and underground electric lines (PDF, 476.8 KB).